 The Australian Government canvassed four policy options ranging from do nothing to a series of inter-related measures affecting many industries, including the dental industry.

-The Australian Government's preferred approach, and the one that it has sought comment on, proposed that after ratification the Australian Government supported by state / territory government runs a national communications campaign promoting voluntary installation of dental amalgam waste traps and separators.
-Additional measures include control Import and export of mercury and products containing mercury; Manufacture of mercury and products containing mercury; Mining for mercury; Interim storage of mercury; Emissions of mercury to the atmosphere; Releases of mercury to land or water, and Management, recovery, recycling, reclamation and reuse of mercury.
+The Australian Government's preferred approach, and the one that it has sought comment on, proposed that after ratification the Australian Government supported by state/territory government runs a national communications campaign promoting voluntary installation of dental amalgam waste traps and separators.
+Additional measures include controlling: import and export of mercury and products containing mercury; manufacture of mercury and products containing mercury; mining for mercury; interim storage of mercury; emissions of mercury to the atmosphere; releases of mercury to land or water; and management, recovery, recycling, reclamation, and reuse of mercury.